jbaublitz/language-practice/README.md

 ## Languages supported

-While any language with gender or verb aspect can be used, declension/verb conjugation charts are currently only supported for Russian and French.
+While any language with gender or verb aspect can be used, declension/verb conjugation charts are currently only supported for Ukrainian, Russian and French.

 ## Installing